ashok2811/uh-dash/README.md

    node server.js
    ```

-   The JSON data will be served at `localhost:3000/data`.
+   The JSON data will be served at `localhost:3000/data` from a Node-Express Server.
+It can be used to Re-configure or Update, or fetch the dat a from some third part API or Storage and serve to our frontend;

 1. Open another terminal and start the Angular development server: